 Comfort and Fit

 Opt for shoes that fit well with extra room for your toes to move.
 Avoid tight or constricting shoes.
-Look for cushioning and padding, especially around the heel, arch, and ball of the foot.
+Look for cushioning and padding, especially around the heel, arch, and foot.
 Consider shoes with adjustable closures like Velcro straps or laces to accommodate swelling.

 Diabetic-Friendly Features